zacanger/angrplayr/README.md

 ### Usage:

-`angrplayr file.mp3`, also the `ap` shortcut.
+`angrplayr file.mp3`, or `ap file.mp3`

-Currently only works on one file at a time.
+### Current limitations:

-If you send it more than one file, it'll play them simultaenously.
+* Only works with one file at a time.

-Requires libasound2-dev on Debian-based distros.
+  * If you send it more than one, it'll play them simultaenously.

-Totally untested on Windows.
+* Only works with MP3s.
+If you give it a WAV or whatever, it'll blow up.

-### What:
+* Requires asound (`libasound2-dev` on Debian-based distros).

-A console music player for Node, eventually.
+* Who knows what it does on Windows?
+Not me.

 ### Roadmap: